LassoSoft/LassoGuide/source/getstart/overview/next-steps.rst

 .. only:: html

-   As you start to use Lasso, we recommend reading through the entire :ref:`lasso-language-guide-index` as it will go into detail about the grammar, syntax, and features only outlined in this tour.
+   As you start to use Lasso, we recommend reading through the entire :ref:`index_language` as it will go into detail about the grammar, syntax, and features only outlined in this tour.
 Also, take a look at the chapter titles in the rest of this documentation to familiarize yourself with its contents.
 When you find yourself needing to know more about those features, capabilities, or types, you'll then know where to find the chapter for it.

 .. only:: latex